Purity of critical cohomology and Kac's conjecture: Cohomological Donaldson--Thomas theory

-Let $Q$ be a quiver, i.e. the data of two sets $Q_0$ and $Q_1$, the vertices and arrows respectively, and two maps $s,t:Q_1\rightarrow Q_0$ taking an arrow to its source and target, respectively.
+Let $Q$ be a quiver, i.e. the data of two sets $Q_0$ and $Q_1$, the vertices and arrows respectively, and two maps $s,t\colon Q_1\rightarrow Q_0$ taking an arrow to its source and target, respectively.
+We assume throughout that $Q_0$ and $Q_1$ are finite.
 We define the Ringel form $\chi(-,-)$ by setting